Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Twins

-On Saturday, Lourdes Gurriel Jr. (.250 batting average in his past 10 games, with two doubles, two home runs and three RBI) and the Arizona Diamondbacks face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 7:10 PM ET.
+The Arizona Diamondbacks, including Lourdes Gurriel Jr. and his .588 slugging percentage over his past 10 games, take on starter Dallas Keuchel and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Twins.
+In his last game, he notched a home run while going 1-for-3 against the Twins.

 Lourdes Gurriel Jr. Game Info & Props vs. the Twins